 Environmentally Sustainable Refrigerants

-Environmentally sustainable refrigerants can help industries avoid the negative impacts the f-gases have on the ozone layer.
-Using natural CO2 refrigerants is a great solution as they have one of the lowest Global Warming Potential.
+Environmentally sustainable refrigerants can help industries avoid the negative impacts the F-gases have on the ozone layer.
+Using natural CO2 refrigerants is a great solution as they have comparatively low or zero Global Warming Potential.

 A few decades ago, climate change was perceived as being a long way from becoming a threat for humanity, but that is not the case today.
 The calamities that have been wreaking havoc in the past years are all signs of the imminent disaster that will bring about the premature end of our planet.
 While technological advancements have been a catalyst for industry development, we have failed to take into consideration the effect they have on our environment.
 This is why we now need to take all the actions required to substitute, or eliminate, sources of emissions which contribute to global warming in any direct or indirect way.

 Why do we need environmental sustainability in refrigeration?

 The refrigeration industry has been one of the top priorities on the agenda of climate activism because many of the chemical agents used in refrigeration have been discovered to be extremely damaging to our environment.
 In 1989, the majority of the world’s nations signed the Montreal Protocol, after scientists found that hydrochlorofluorocarbons (HCFCs) refrigerants had damaged the ozone layer in an area above Antarctica.

 The absorption of the amount of heat necessary for the change of state from a liquid to a vapor by evaporation, and the release of that amount of heat necessary for the change of state from a vapor back to the liquid by condensation are the main principles of the refrigeration process, or refrigeration cycle.

 Many variants of the damaging gases have been created under the umbrella name of freons, many of them being discontinued after subsequent findings that they have a negative environmental impact.